cuplv/discard/README.md

-# `card-systems` #
+# `discard` #

-A library implementing the Carol programming language, providing an eDSL for writing operations and a replica node that runs them.
+A library implementing the Carol programming language, providing an eDSL for writing operations and a replica system that runs them.

 ## Quick start ##